chef/chef-web-docs/content/ctl_chef_client.md

 `-A`, `--fatal-windows-admin-check`

-: Cause a Chef Infra Client run to fail when the Chef Infra Client  does not have administrator privileges in Windows.
+: Cause a Chef Infra Client run to fail when the Chef Infra Client  doesn't have administrator privileges in Windows.

 `-c CONFIG`, `--config CONFIG`